river1337/river1337/README.md

 I am a student interested in Minecraft Modding and Java + Lua development.

 - ☀️ Learning and Developing Game Hacking in Java
-- ✍️ Learning the Lua and making insane roblox scripts
+- ✍️ Learning the Lua and making insane hypickle clients

 ## Currently Working On ⚡ -
-  - Silly Client
+  - your mom lmao

  Contact me ig :point_right:
  <a href="https://discord.gg/">